 On Campus students who are placed on Academic Probation will be required to limit the credits in the probationary semester to no more than 14, work with an academic mentor to create and follow an Academic Plan for Success, and meet with an academic advisor to enroll in courses best suited for academic support.
-Any exceptions are by the consent of the Associate Provost.
+Requests for exceptions may be appealed to the Academic Appeals committee.
 The student's eligibility for extracurricular activities may be restricted as determined by the Associate Provost.